Defects of Convolutional Decoder Networks in Frequency Representation: Propagation in the frequency domain

 To this end, we constructed the following three baseline networks to verify whether Corollary~\ref{co1_entire} derived from specific assumptions could also objectively reflect real forward propagations in real neural networks.
-Specifically, the first baseline network contained 10 convolutional layers.
+The first baseline network contained 10 convolutional layers.
 Each convolutional layer applied zero-paddings and was followed by an ReLU layer.
 Each convolutional layer contained 16 convolutional kernels (kernel size was { $3\times 3$}) with 16 bias terms.
 We set the stride size of the convolution operation to 1.
 The second baseline network was constructed by removing all ReLU layers from the first baseline network, which was closer to the assumption in Corollary~\ref{co1_entire}.
-The third baseline network was constructed by replacing all zero-paddings with circular paddings from the second baseline network, which was exactly the same with the assumption in Corollary~\ref{co1_entire}.
+The third baseline network was revised from the second baseline network by replacing all zero-paddings with circular paddings.
+The third baseline network followed the exact assumption in Corollary~\ref{co1_entire}.

-Figure~\ref{fig:corollary}(a) reports { $\textit{similarity}(\textbf{H}^*,\textbf{H})$} that was measured on spectrums in different layers and averaged over all samples.
+Figure~\ref{fig:corollary}(a) reports { $\textit{sim}(\textbf{H}^*,\textbf{H})$} that was measured on spectrums in different layers and averaged over all samples.
 The similarity between real spectrums and derived spectrums was large for all the three baseline networks, which verified Corollary~\ref{co1_entire}.
-Note that the cosine similarity was computed based on high-dimensional vectors with as many as { $32^2$} or { $64^2$} or { $224^2$} dimensions (determined by the dataset), in which case tiny noises were accumulated significantly.
-Therefore, the similarity greater than 0.8 was already significant enough to verify the practicality of our theory.
+Note that the cosine similarity was computed based on high-dimensional vectors with as many as { $32^2$}, { $64^2$} or { $224^2$} dimensions (determined by the dataset).
+For such high-dimensional vectors, a similarity greater than 0.8 was already significant enough to verify the practicality of our theory\footnote{Please see Appendix~\ref{app:sec:dimension} for the curse of dimension.}.